jpueberbach4/bp.markets.ingest/dukascopy/README.md

 What started as a personal project (private use-case) to tackle the intricate problem of temporal alignment in financial data has evolved into a robust, crash-resilient OHLCV resampling system.
 It now handles global trading sessions, multiple DST transitions, and aligns with real-world platforms like Metatrader.

+This is becoming a very powerful tool now that each asset is completely configurable regarding to timeshifting, timeframes and sessions.

 ---

 ## What Is This Tool Used For?